mishralikan88/Namaste-React-Updated_29_09_2024/NamasteReact_Laying_The_Foundation/readme.md

 ```

-# Directly Nesting JSX Elements Within Each Other.
+# 16.Directly Nesting JSX Elements Within Each Other.

 You can directly nest one JSX element inside another.